Frequently Asked Questions

 For larger RIB’s over 13’;

 1)For RIB’s 13’ to 16’ use a minimum 6’ length

 2)For RIB’s 16’ and over use the minimum length as recommended in the standard size chart on the KeelShield site.

-No, KeelShield will not work on the Yamaha VX 110 and the Sea Doo 4-Tec Hull design.
-KeelShield is 5″ wide and the jet ski hull needs to be smooth with no ridges for the product to work.
+No, KeelShield will not work on the Yamaha VX and the Sea Doo 4-Tec Hull design.
+KeelShield is 5″ wide and the jet ski hull needs to be smooth with no ridges for the product to work, as well as allow for shield to be mounted above the resting waterline.
 Please contact us if you have questions regarding your jet ski.

 When you receive a new boat there is still mold release wax on the surface.
 If you follow the KeelShield directions exactly as they are written then you will not need to do anything special.
 It is very important to do each step exactly as they are described in the instructions.